prasunanand/prasunanand.github.io/_posts/2017-08-17-gsoc17-arrayfire-ruby-bindings-part-4-statistics-and-random-engine.markdown

 Random engine can help in creating large arrays with randomly generated values in seconds.

-In the next blog, I will explain about using multiple backends using `ArrayFire` , i.e. OpenCL, CUDA and even use CPUs.
+In the next blog, I will explain about using the `Device` and `Util` class to manage GPU devices and device memory and other utilities like saving an `Af_Array` to file.

 {% if page.comments %}
 <div id="disqus_thread"></div>